 Despite the team finishing in the relegation places at the end of the 2012-13 season, they were given a reprieve owing to a points deduction being incurred by Thurrock.

-Carshalton Athletic FC will play in the Isthmian League Premier Division in the 2013-14 season.
+Carshalton Athletic FC will play in the Isthmian League Division One South in the 2017-18 season.

 I was a young student based in Boreham Wood and decided my course was nearing its end.
 I decided one week day to educate myself in something that would give me far more satisfaction than some strange mathematics formula.